BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 # Voluntarism vs Naturalism about Natural Law

 According to one voluntarist view, nothing would be morally right or wrong if God has commanded nothing to us; our natural knowledge of the natural law is simply knowledge of the divine commands.
 On this view, natural law is natural in the epistemic sense, but not in the metaphysical sense.
 God was free to make us with the nature we have, but to command something different, and to give us natural knowledge of it; if God had done that, the principles of natural law would have been different, and the morally right and wrong would thereby have been different, even though our nature would have been the same.
+According to the naturalist, nothing needs to be added to created nature for moral properties to exist; according to the voluntarist, divine legislation has to be added.

 # Reasons